brainsnorkel/sourdough/README.md

 ## Introduction

-This recipe is intended to be text-only, and easy to follow.
-While there are no pictures, there are links to clarifying source material and videos.
+This recipe is intended to be text-only and easy to follow.
+While there are no pictures there _are_ links to clarifying source material and the original tweets with pictures and videos.

-Assuming you've made bread before equipment like spoons, small bowls & jars, baking paper are not always listed ahead of each step.
+This description assumes you've made bread before.
+Equipment like spoons, small bowls and baking paper are not _always_ listed ahead of each step.

-The wall clock times on some steps are very rough guides to guide how this process might fit into your day.
-The conceit of this recipe is that your bake starts 10PM the night before.
-You awake before 8AM for a bit of mixing and folding, and you're eating warm fresh bread at 2:35PM.
+The wall clock times on some steps are very rough guides for how the process of making your bread could fit into your day.
+The conceit of this recipe is that the whole process starts with accelerating the starter you will use at 10PM the night before.
+Then you awake before 8AM for a bit of mixing and folding and you're eating warm fresh bread at 2:35PM.

-Your flour, water, temperature, oven and yeast are going to be different than those used for this recipe so you will need to adapt to your own conditions.
+Your flour, water, room temperature, oven and yeast are going to be different than those used for this recipe so make sure you adapt to your own conditions.

 Feel free to raise issues and send suggestions at https://github.com/brainsnorkel/sourdough or [@crgentle](https://twitter.com/crgentle)